Skip to content

 nRF DeviceTree

-Nordic Semiconductor’s nRF DeviceTree is part of the nRF Connect Extension Pack for VS Code and offers devicetree language support.
+Nordic Semiconductor’s nRF DeviceTree extends the nRF Connect for VS Code extension to offer devicetree language support.
 The devicetree language allows you to configure several different devices such as LEDs, a display, and sensors, to have better control of your project.

 For detailed information about the extension, see the Devicetree View documentation site.